Azure/azure-iot-sdks/node/device/readme.md

 This folder contains various sample applications that illustrate how to use the device features of the Microsoft Azure IoT SDK for Node.js.

-## API reference
+## API reference documentation

-API documentation can be found here:
+API reference documentation can be found online at http://azure.github.io/azure-iot-sdks/node/api_reference/index.html.

+If you clone the repository to your local machine, you can also find a copy of the API reference documents here:

 ```
 {IoT device SDK root}/node/device/doc/api_reference/index.html